-Student Employment: Tutor Positions
+Writing Center Student Employment: Tutor and Supplemental Instruction Assistant Positions

-Who may apply to the Writing Center?
+Who may apply to Work in the Writing Center?

-What are the qualifications required for the job?
+What are the required qualifications?

 What application materials should I submit and when are they due?

-- curriculum vitae
+- Curriculum vitae

 What is the Hiring process?